MerosCrypto/Meros/docs/Protocol/Lattice.md

 ) > dataDifficulty
 ```

-`Data` has a message length of 105 bytes, plus the variable length data; the 32 byte sender, the 4 byte nonce, the 1 byte data length, the variable byte data, the 64 byte Ed25519 signature, and the 4 byte proof.
+`Data` has a message length of 105 bytes, plus the variable length data; the 32-byte sender, the 4-byte nonce, the 1-byte data length, the variable-byte data, the 64-byte Ed25519 signature, and the 4-byte proof.

 ### Lock